Estimated reading time: 8 minutes

 You can also take the Countrylink express service from Sydney Central to Singleton Station.
 This is a ride with 7 stops and this will cost you around 30$ to 55$.
 It is a 20 min taxi ride to Hunter Valley from there.
 But the cost of that will change according to where in Hunter Valley you want to go.

 Self-drive to Hunter Valley

-Exit the M1 at the B82 (Freemans Drive) after traveling 100km (1 hour).
-Then exit ramp and follow the signs along with the B82 to Cessnock/Hunter Valley Vineyards.
+Exit the M1 at the B82 (Freemans Drive) after travelling 100km (1 hour).
+Then exit the ramp and follow the signs along with the B82 to Cessnock/Hunter Valley Vineyards.